Heathkit

 1947 Heathkit ad featuring the 5-inch oscilloscope.

-Oscilloscope OL-1 from 1954, the company's first with a relatively small 3-inch CRT which allowed for a highly competitive price of US$ 29.50 for the DIY kit.
+An oscilloscope OL-1 from 1954, the company's first with a relatively small 3-inch CRT which allowed for a highly competitive price of US$ 29.50 for the DIY kit.

 Heathkit is the brand name of kits and other electronic products produced and marketed by the Heath Company.
 The products over the decades have included electronic test equipment, high fidelity home audio equipment, television receivers, amateur radio equipment, robots, electronic ignition conversion modules for early model cars with point style ignitions, and the influential Heath H-8, H-89, and H-11 hobbyist computers, which were sold in kit form for assembly by the purchaser.

 Heathkit manufactured electronic kits from 1947 until 1992.
 After closing that business, the Heath Company continued with its products for education, and motion-sensor lighting controls.
 The lighting control business was sold around 2000.
 The company announced in 2011 that they were reentering the kit business after a 20-year hiatus but then filed for bankruptcy in 2012, and under new ownership began restructuring in 2013.

 As of 2022, the company has a live website with newly designed products, services, vintage kits, and replacement parts for sale.
 In August 2023 Heath Company announced its acquisition by Kirkwall (company) as part of a planned expansion in North Dakota, and named former CIA officer and entrepreneur Will Cromarty as President and Chief Executive Officer.

 Founding

 The Heath Company was founded as an aircraft company in 1911 by Edward Bayard Heath with the purchase of Bates Aeroplane Co, soon renamed to E.B.
 Heath Aerial Vehicle Co.
 Starting in 1926 it sold a light aircraft, the Heath Parasol, in kit form.
 Heath died during a 1931 test flight.
-The company reorganized and moved from Chicago to Niles, Michigan.
+His company went bankrupt, reorganized, and moved from Chicago to Niles, Michigan.

-In 1935, Howard Anthony purchased the then-bankrupt Heath Company, and focused on selling accessories for small aircraft.
-After World War II, Anthony decided that entering the electronics industry was a good idea, and bought a large stock of surplus wartime electronic parts with the intention of building kits with them.
-In 1947, Heath introduced its first electronic kit, the O1 oscilloscope with 5-inch diameter cathode-ray tube (CRT) display that sold for US$39.50 – the price was unbeatable at the time, and the oscilloscope went on to be a huge seller.
+In 1935, Howard Anthony purchased the bankrupt Heath Aircraft Company's name, and focused on selling accessories for small aircraft.
+He had little success until World War II brought a military contract to make aircraft parts.
+The company grew from five to 125 employees.
+After the war contracts were canceled and Heath shrank back to five employees.

+Anthony decided that entering the electronics industry was a good idea, and bought a large stock of surplus wartime electronic parts with the intention of building kits with them.
+In 1947, Heath introduced its first electronic kit, the O1 oscilloscope with 5-inch diameter cathode-ray tube (CRT) display that sold for US$39.50.
+With the low price, the O1 became very successful.

+500 flyers offering the kit for $39.95 resulted in 350 orders, giving Anthony the funds necessary to hire employees to produce the product.
+By 1954 Heath had $10 million in annual revenue and Anthony successfully invested in natural gas.
+In 1954, Anthony was the second head of Heath to die in a plane crash.